-The enable/disable circuit is accessed from the CCB's J6 plug inside the CCB enclosure, see beginning on page 8 to locate the CCB enclosure.
-From the factory there is a short (black) jumper wire installed between pins 8 and 11 of the J6 plug, see Figure 65 on page 67 to locate the J6 plug.
+The enable/disable circuit is accessed from the CCB's J17 plug inside the CCB enclosure; see Figure 3 on page 8 to locate the CCB enclosure.
 Install field wiring to the enable/disable circuit:

-- 1. Turn off power at the water heater's on/off switch and the breaker that supplies power to the water heater. - 2.
-Locate the CCB enclosure. - Remove the screws from the CCB enclosure cover and carefully open the CCB enclosure.
-Note how strain relief for the wiring is provided between the cover and enclosure along one edge. - 4.
-Activate the enable/disable circuit; locate the S1 dipswitch on the CCB, see Figure 65 on page 67. - Toggle S1 dipswitch #2 to the open position. - Toggle S1 dipswitch #3 to the open position. - 5.
-Locate the black jumper wire between pin 8 and 11 on the CCB J6 plug, see Figure 65 on page 67 and Figure 66 on page 68. - 6.
-Cut the black jumper wire in the middle. - 7.
-Strip approximately 1/2 inch of insulation from the two ends of the black jumper wire. - 8.
-Using wire nuts connect two field supplied control wires to the two ends of the black jumper wire.
-Wrap electrical tape around the wire nut connections. - 9.
-Thread the control wires out of the CCB enclosure with the other wiring and carefully replace the CCB enclosure cover.
-Ensure all wiring is routed through the indented area provided for strain relief.
-Ensure no wiring is being pinched. - 10.
-Reinstall the CCB enclosure cover screws and tighten. - 11.
-Route the control wires inside the junction box on the top of the water heater, see beginning on page 8 to locate the junction box.
-Use an available knock-out to route the wires inside the junction box. - 12.
+- 1. Turn off power at the water heater's enable/disable switch and the breaker that supplies power to the water heater. - 2.
+Locate the CCB enclosure. - Carefully remove the Temperature Probe connectors and CCB enclosure cover. - Locate pins 1 and 2 on the CCB J17 plug.
+See Figure 66 on page 66. - Connect the two field supplied control wires to pins 1 and 2 on the CCB J17 plug. - Thread the control wires out of the CCB enclosure with the other wiring and carefully replace the CCB enclosure cover.
+Ensure all wiring is routed through the intended area provided for strain relief.
+Ensure no wiring is being pinched. - 7.
+Reinstall the CCB enclosure cover. - Route the control wires inside the junction box on the top of the water heater; see Figure 3 on page 8 to locate the junction box.
+Use an available knock-out to route the wires inside the junction box. - 9.
 Install field supplied control wiring and conduit as required by national and local codes between the water heater's junction box and the external supervisory control.
-Connect the wiring from the external control to the control wires inside the junction box using wire nuts and electrical tape. - 13.
-Connect the control wiring to a set of dry contacts on the external control.
-Follow the control manufacturers instructions for making connections. - 14.
-Restore power to the water heater.
+Connect the wiring from the external control to the control wires inside the junction box using wire nuts and electrical tape. - Connect the control wiring to a set of dry contacts on the external control.
+Follow the control manufacturer's instructions for making connections. - 11.
+Restore power to the water heater. - 12.
+From the water heaters UIM "Heater Information Screen" select "Use External Enable" and change to "Yes".
+See Figure 3 on page 8 to locate the UIM.

-NOTE: Whenever the external control opens the set of dry contacts used, heating operation will be disabled.
-Whenever the external control closes the set of dry contacts used, heating operation will be enabled.
-A diagonal line and circle appears over the thermometer icon on the control system's display when heating operation is disabled.
-See the Status Icons descriptions in Table 11 on page 45.
+NOTE: Whenever the external control opens the set of dry contacts used, water heating operation will be disabled.
+Whenever the external control closes the set of dry contacts used, water heating operation will be enabled.
+A diagonal line and circle appears over the thermometer icon on the UIM when water heating operation is disabled.
+See the Status Icons descriptions in Table 14 on page 46.

-NOTE: Ensure the water heater is protected from freezing temperatures when heating operation is disabled.
+NOTE: Ensure the water heater is protected from freezing temperatures when water heating operation is disabled.
 Damage to the water heater caused by freezing temperatures is not covered under the limited warranty.